Mindset Check: Expense or Investment?

 If people are focused on what they might lose and results they might not get, then they tend to see those supports primarily as an expense and will be more likely to say no to them.

-But if they focus on what they may gain and nurture faith in themselves, the guide or process and the transformation they want to create in their lives, then they tend to see process as an investment in themselves and the change they want and are willing - even happy - to make it (even if it’s also a bit - or a lot! - scary-exhilarating).
+But if they focus on what they may gain and nurture faith in themselves, the guide and the process, then they tend to see process as an investment in themselves and the change they want and are willing - even happy - to make it - and have more ability to tolerate uncertainty, risk and fear.

 Same opportunity yet very different framing - and that mindset contrast makes a BIG difference and impacts decisions and results in peoples’ lives.